EAST-J/Dynhor/README.md

 - [x] ✅ Release the object pose estimation code
 - [ ] 🛠️ Release the processing code with custom data
 - [ ] 🛠️ Release the reconstruction code based on NeuS
-- [ ] 🚀 Replace NeuS with instant-nsr-pl for faster reconstruction
+- [x] 🚀 Replace NeuS with instant-nsr-pl for faster reconstruction

+⚠️: The dev branch is WIP — we’re adding changes from our CVPR paper and improving reconstruction results.

 ## Installation
 ### Set up the environment